VastoLorde95/Competitive-Programming/README.md

 This repostiory also features some good implementations for advanced data structures and algorithms like - persistent segment trees, implict treaps, heavy light decomposition, centroid decomposition, suffix automaton etc.

-**Warning** This repo also contains untested, incomplete and incorrect programs.
+**Warning**: This repo also contains untested, incomplete and incorrect programs.
 I do not claim any responsibility for any any harm that these programs may cause to your computer.
 Use at your own discretion.

 ## Codeforces